 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Neither CDA's Investment Policy nor the Resolution requires investment agreements or deposits to be collateralized.
 CDA's Investment Policy places no limit on the amount that CDA may invest in any one issuer or counterparty.
 According to the Resolution and CDA's Investment Policy, securities must be at a rating no lower than the rating on the bonds or, if an investment maintains only a short-term rating, a rating not less than F1/P-1; and financial institutions who are a counterparty to CDA in investment agreements must be rated at least comparable to the existing rating on CDA bonds unless counterparty ratings lower than the bond ratings are permitted and do not affect the ratings on the bonds.
-As of June 30, 2008 and 2007, all counterparty ratings were at least equal to the ratings on the Fund's bonds.
-The ratings on Multi-Family Housing Revenue Bonds (Insured Mortgage Loans) as of June 30, 2008 and 2007 were Aa2 by Moody's Investors Service and AA by Fitch Ratings.
-The following table provides credit quality rating information for the investment portfolio and individual issuers, if they represent 5 percent or more of total investments in accordance with GASB Statement No. 40.
+As of June 30, 2009, all counterparty ratings were at least equal to the ratings on the Fund's bonds except for one counterparty whose credit rating of Aa3 has not affected the Aa2 rating on the bonds.
+As of June 30, 2008, all counterparty ratings were at least equal to the ratings on the Fund's bonds.
+The ratings on Multi-Family Housing Revenue Bonds (Insured Mortgage Loans) as of June 30, 2009 and 2008 were Aa2 by Moody's Investors Service and AA by The following table provides credit quality rating information for the Fitch Ratings. investment portfolio and individual issuers, if they represent 5 percent or more of total investments in accordance with GASB Statement No. 40.